NathanShuster/gridcitysmartcab/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory `smartcab/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `smartcab/` and run one of the following commands:

 ```python smartcab/agent.py```
 ```python -m smartcab.agent```